IhoraDev/Pokemons_api/README.md

 # Pokemons_api
-This api do request on server
+This api makes requests to the server